White Steel #2

 -

-At KIREAJI, we provide authentic Japanese knives crafted by trusted craftsmen from knife-making workshops in Sakai City.
-Each knife is handcrafted with care, ensuring you receive a reliable and high-quality product that brings peace of mind.
+At KIREAJI, we offer authentic Japanese knives crafted by trusted artisans from Sakai City.
+Every knife is carefully handcrafted with a focus on sharpness, balance, and maintainability, ensuring you receive a high-quality product that provides long-lasting reliability and peace of mind.